M.S. in Communication Disorders Overview

-Requirements for admission into the Master of Science Program in Communication Disorders (CD) include:
+Requirements for admission into the CD Master of Science Program include:

-- A Bachelor’s degree (conferred by the end of spring term of the application process) with a minimum overall grade point average (GPA) of 3.0.
-Applicants with a lower average may be considered for admission if their last two years of grades show steady improvement and meet the minimum GPA requirement.
+3. Minimum GPA of 3.0 for the applicant's Bachelor's degree.
+Applicants with a lower overall GPA may be considered for admission if their last two years of grades show steady improvement and meet the GPA minimum.

-- A minimum GPA of 3.0 within the required seven prerequisite courses.
-Only grades of "C" or better in the prerequisite courses will be accepted.
+4. Minimum GPA of 3.0 in the six primary prerequisite courses.
+Only grades of "C" or better in the prerequisite course will be accepted.